 During SY19-20, DC PCSB installed lead filters on every drinking water source in every DC public charter school.
 Those water sources are currently being tested for lead.
 Roughly 1,700 drinking water sources in public charter schools had lead filters installed: drinking fountains (both bubbler and water cooler style), health suite sinks, staff break room sinks, icemakers, kitchen sinks used for food preparation, and classroom sinks in early childhood (PK and K) classrooms.
-The lead testing work should be completed by the end of December 2019.
+The lead testing work was completed in December 2019.

 DC PCSB tests all drinking water sources to ensure that lead levels are lower than 5 parts per billion (ppb) which is the safe level the city recommends (see code) for drinking water in schools.
 There were 5 sources that had elevated lead levels of all the sources tested.
 However, those sources were taken out of service and remediated, and filters were replaced and retested.
 Retested results were within the normal range.